 The Fund's purpose is to maximise members' best financial interests and retirement incomes by investing in assets that are expected to deliver competitive, risk-adjusted returns over the long term.
 The selection of investments which achieve those returns is important.
-The Fund believes that long-term returns are positively influenced by asset management practices that are environmentally sustainable, socially responsible and well governed.
+The Fund believes that long-term returns are positively influenced by asset management practices that include assessment of environmental, social and governance (ESG) risks and opportunities as part of the investment process.

-The Fund manages environmental, social and governance (ESG) risks in accordance with its Responsible Investing Policy which sets out the key principles and commitments in relation to ESG risk factors in the management of the Fund's investment program.
+The Fund manages ESG risks in accordance with its Responsible Investing Policy which sets out the key principles and commitments in relation to ESG risk factors in the management of the Fund's investment program.
 As part of this commitment, a range of ESG issues such as climate change, labour and human rights, board diversity and corporate governance are integrated into the investment processes and decision-making.